Public Policy Analyst: Education

 The Policy Director will have an understanding of, as well as skills in quantitative and qualitative research and writing and editing.
 The Policy Director also will bring expertise in project and personnel management.
 The Policy Director will bring impeccable communications skills to represent DCFPI before a range of stakeholders and will be able to communicate complex ideas to diverse audiences.

 DCFPI has one intern in the fall, spring, and summer semesters.
 The typical length of an internship is one semester (approximately 10-12 weeks).
-We are currently accepting applications for Summer 2019.
+We are currently accepting applications for Fall 2019.
+Decisions will be made in August.

 Intern projects are designed in conjunction with DCFPI’s needs as well as the intern’s skills and interests.
 Work may include assisting with research projects, writing blogs, covering hearings, and attending coalition meetings.